JedidiahBowlding/masterPortfolio/README.md

 ## For the Future

-If you can help us with these.
-Please don't hesitate to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).
+If you can help me with these.
+Please don't hesitate to open a [pull request].

 -   Enable Dark Mode